Information related to pupil premium, disadvantaged children and free school meals can be found in the sections below.

 Examples where direct financial support is offered are:

-Key Stage 3: Y6 Summer school, Y7 Buxton trip, Y8 Snowdon trip, Annington Trust Outward Bound, overseas school trips, kindle and netbook.
+Key Stage 3: Y6 Summer school, Y7/8 Outward Bound trip, Duke of Edinburgh Award Scheme, Annington Trust Outward Bound, overseas school trips, kindle and netbook

-Key Stage 4: GCSE subject materials and revision guides, subject enrichment visits, Annington Trust Outward Bound, laptop and a Prom ticket.
+Key Stage 4: GCSE subject materials and revision guides, Duke of Edinburgh Award, Annington Trust Outward Bound, laptop, Prom ticket and the KS4 reward trip.

 Student comments included: